IT3049C-Fall20/2-javascript-exercise-eccentricerror/README.md

 ```md
 - [x] This task is complete.
 ```
-- [ ] All Unit tests passed.
+- [X] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [X] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [X] filled out the self-reflection.

 ## Self-Evaluation:
-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 20

 ## Self-Reflection:
+Need to get the sytnax for JS down, differences from Type Script.

 ### How long it took me to finish this?
+2 hours.
+Array syntax got me, took breaks.